 Sensational find in Schöningen: 300,000 year old horse DNA discovered!

-Research in Schöningen reveals 300,000 -year -old DNA by Equus Mosbachensis, clarifying the evolution of the horses.
+Research in Schöningen reveals 300,000-year-old DNA from Equus mosbachensis, clarifying the evolution of horses.

 Sensational find in Schöningen: 300,000 year old horse DNA discovered!

-The archaeological site in Schöningen in Lower Saxony has become the setting for a spectacular find in the past few days.
-Researchers of the Senckenberg Center for Human Evolution and Palaeoenvirth in connection with the University of Tübingen have successfully reconstructed the genetic makeup of the extinct horse “Equus Mosbachensis”, which represents tremendous progress in the research of horse evolution.
-This sensational find comes from an approximately 300,000 year old excavation site, where the oldest known hunting weapons - wooden spears - were also discovered.
-Over 35 different types and hundreds of extinct species of horse -like people show the diversity of evolutionary history.
+The Schöningen archaeological site in Lower Saxony has become the scene of a spectacular find in recent days.
+Researchers from the Senckenberg Center for Human Evolution and Palaeoenvironment in conjunction with the University of Tübingen have successfully reconstructed the genome of the extinct horse species “Equus mosbachensis”, which represents a huge advance in the study of horse evolution.
+This sensational find comes from an excavation site that is around 300,000 years old, where the oldest known hunting weapons - wooden spears - were discovered.
+Over 35 different genera and hundreds of extinct species of equine species demonstrate the diversity of evolutionary history.

 What makes this find so special?
-Loud news38.de The Schöninger DNA is considered the oldest known genetic material that has ever been successfully isolated under open open air conditions.
-So far, the scientific assumption that DNA could only survive up to 240,000 years outside of caves or permafrost.
-In Schöningen, however, the researchers found that the remains were stored in permanently moist, low -oxygen sediments that caused natural protection.
+Loud news38.de The Schöninger DNA is considered the oldest known genetic material that has ever been successfully isolated under open-air conditions.
+Until now, the scientific assumption was that DNA could only survive for up to 240,000 years outside of caves or permafrost.
+In Schöningen, however, the researchers found that the remains were stored in permanently moist, oxygen-poor sediments, which provided a natural protection.

 Insights into the past

-The genetic remains, which were discovered under open -air conditions in a former lignite mining, expand the previous knowledge gap in the evolution of the horses.
-The Schöninger finds represent a turning point in research, since they show that old DNA can also survive in unfavorable finding environments.
+The genetic remains, which were discovered under open-air conditions in a former brown coal open-cast mine, expand the current gap in knowledge about the evolution of horses.
+The Schöningen finds represent a turning point in research because they show that ancient DNA can survive even in unfavorable environments.
 This opens up new opportunities to explore the genetic diversity of past animal species.

-Schöningen himself is close to the border with Saxony-Anhalt and is known for its archaeological finds, which are of central importance for understanding early humanity.
-How Fieldsberg.de explains, the investigation of the DNA of the Schöninger horses is a promising basis for further research in archeology.
-The bones of the animals killed were found near the wooden spear, which indicates their central role as a source of food for early human species.
+Schöningen itself lies near the border with Saxony-Anhalt and is known for its archaeological finds, which are of central importance for the understanding of early humanity.
+How Senckenberg.de explains, the study of the DNA of the Schöninger horses is a promising basis for further research in archaeology.
+The bones of the hunted animals were found near the wooden spears, indicating their central role as a food source for early human species.

-The Schöninger finds are not only of great importance for science.
+The Schöningen finds are of great importance not only for science.
 They also illustrate the long and eventful history of the relationship between humans and animals.
-Understanding this old connection can help us to better grasp the development of modern animal husbandry and the role of horses in different cultures.
-How Zeit.de reports, the investigation ultimately also shows that our knowledge of evolution and domestication of animals is growing steadily and such discoveries make a valuable contribution.
+Understanding this ancient connection can help us better understand the evolution of modern animal husbandry and the role of horses in different cultures.
+How zeit.de reports, the study ultimately shows that our knowledge of the evolution and domestication of animals is constantly growing and that such discoveries make a valuable contribution to this.